 2. Once minimum eligibility requirements are met, fellow applications are sent to a Fellow Adjudication Committee made up of past Canadian Science Policy Fellows to shortlist suitable candidates as semi-finalists

-All applications are vetted for any potential conflict of interest with adjudication committee members and reviewed anonymously
+All applications are vetted for any potential conflict of interest with adjudication committee members

 Each application is reviewed by at least two separate members of the adjudication committee

 Adjudication committee members are asked to evaluate fellow applications based on research distinctions, leadership attributes, communication skills, and a commitment to the fellowship’s professional development opportunities and objectives